-The purpose of VDHP’s review under Section 248 is to provide the PSB with the information necessary to make a positive finding under the “historic sites” aspect of Criterion 8.
+The purpose of VDHP’s review under Section 248 is to provide the PUC with the information necessary to make a positive finding under the “historic sites” aspect of Criterion 8.
 VDHP relies on Rule 4: Historic and Archaeological Sites and the Act 250 Process to guide our reviews of Section 248 projects.
-VDHP will review project information submitted directly to our office by a permit applicant or will review the information contained in the original application submitted to the PSB.
+VDHP will review project information submitted directly to our office by a permit applicant or will review the information contained in the original application submitted to the PUC.

 Applicants are encouraged to contact VDHP early and often in the project planning process.
 VDHP can assist in identifying historic and cultural resources in the project area and provide guidance on how to evaluate and avoid potential impacts to those resources.
 This will ensure protection of historic and cultural resources and save project time and money in the development of your project.